-The successful bidder must furnish a 100% PER-FORMANCE and PAYMENT BOND and will be FORMANCE and PAYMENT BOND and will be required to execute the Contract Agreement within five (5) days following notification of the acceptance of his Bid.
-The OWNER reserves the right or eight and the respectance of his Bid.
-The OWNER whereves the right to reject any or all bids, to accept any bid, to waive any informality on bids received, and to omit any item or items deemed advisable for the best interests of the OWNER.
+The successful bidder must furnish a 100% PER-FORMANCE and PAYMENT BOND and will be FORMANCE and PAYMENT BOND and will be required to execute the Contract Agreement with-in five (5) days following notification of the accept-ance of his Bid.
+The OWNER reserves the right to reject any or all bids, to accept any bid, to waive any informality on bids received, and to omit any item or items deemed advisable for the best inter-ests of the OWNER.
 All costs associated with the preparation of the bids shall be the responsibility of the bidder, regardless of whether or not the Contract is awarded.
-OSHA cards shall be submitted to the Town for all workers assigned to this project.
+OSHA cards shall be submit-ted to the Town for all workers assigned to this project.

 This project is being funded by a CDBG Grant from the Massachusetts Department of Housing and the Massachusetts Department of Housing and Community Development.
-Bids are subject to Chapter 30-Section 39M, to Federal Labor Provisions, and to Massachusetts minimum wage rates as required by M.G.L.
-Chapter 149-Sections 26 to 27H inclusive, or by the Davis/Bacon Wage Rate, whichever hourly rate pays more.
+Bids are subject to Chapter 30-Section 39M, to Federal Labor Provi-sions, and to Massachusetts minimum wage rates as required by M.G.L.
+Chapter 149- Sections 26 to 27H inclusive, or by the Davis/Bacon Wage Rate, whichever hourly rate pays more.
 The project is subject to Title VI of the Civil rights Act of 1964, Section 3 of the Housing and Urban Development Act of 1968 and the town is an Equal Opportunity Employer.

-Envelopes must be clearly marked "BID - CENTRAL STREET PARKING LOT IMPROVEMENTS (PHASE II)" Office of Town Manager
+Envelopes must be clearly marked "BID - CENTRAL STREET PARKING LOT IMPROVEMENTS (PHASE II)"

+Office of Town Manager